smarkets/marge-bot/README.md

 prevent shipping late on a Friday, but still want to allow marking merge requests as "to be merged on Monday": just assign them to `marge-bot` as any other day.

-More than one embargo period can be specified.
+More than one embargo period can be specified, separated by commas.
 Any merge request assigned to her during an embargo period, will be merged in only once all embargoes are over.

 ## Restricting the list of projects marge-bot considers